 STAFFSCANNER TERMS AND CONDITIONS

-These Terms and Conditions for the Supply of Temporary Workers apply between Staffscanner Ltd & Staffscanner Ltd (forthwith referred to as Staffscanner) and any Client (as defined below).
+These Terms and Conditions for the Supply of Temporary Workers apply between Staffscanner (forthwith referred to as Staffscanner) and any Client (as defined below).

 AGREED TERMS